gicentre/litvis/documents/tutorials/elmVegaWalkthrough/elmVegaWalkthrough4.md

 By way of an example consider this colored scatterplot where any point can be selected and all non-selected points are turned grey (_click on a point to select it_):

+_Note that in the interactive examples that follow, the code block header must include the `interactive` keyword, e.g. `elm {v l interactive}` (this might not be apparent if you are viewing this document directly in github)._

 ```elm {v l s interactive}
 scatterplot : Spec
 scatterplot =